nervousturtle333/develop/README.md

 ### Usability Principles Considered
 I decided to split the screen into two parts so that the user can see their reading list and then on the top right be able to apply filters and sort.
-Additionally, I relied on consistency through using component to make sure all books are displayed in a similar structure.
-The selection of books also ranges across different languages adn genres which is a ore accurate representation of books and texts everywhere.
-Additionally, the checkbox updates and only books whose criteria match something applied will be presented, which accomplished efficiency, accuracy, and memorability since all filters work the same way.
+Additionally, I relied on consistency through using components to make sure all books are displayed in a similar structure.
+The selection of books also ranges across different languages and genres which is a more accurate representation of books and texts everywhere.
+Additionally, the checkbox updates and only books whose criteria match filters applied will be presented, which accomplishes efficiency, accuracy, and memorability since all filters work the same way.

 ### Organization of Components